Pro soccer player banned from keeping cats for 5 years over abuse - NewsBreak

 LONDON (AP) — West Ham United defender Kurt Zouma has been banned from keeping cats for five years and ordered to carry out 180 hours of community service.

-It is a punishment for kicking and slapping his pet cat in abuse caught on video.US women’s soccer player on pay equity agreement: ‘I am feeling extreme pride’
+It is a punishment for kicking and slapping his pet cat in abuse caught on video.US women soccer players settle suit for $24M

 The France international received his sentence at Thames Magistrates’ Court after pleading guilty last week to two counts of causing unnecessary suffering to a protected animal.